-“According to Georges Sadoul, Frank Tashlin is a second-rank director has never done a remake of You Can’t Take It With You or The Awful Truth.
+“According to Georges Sadoul, Frank Tashlin is a second-rank director because he has never done a remake of You Can’t Take It With You or The Awful Truth.
 According to me, my colleague errs in mistaking a closed door for an open one.
 In fifteen years’ time, people will realize that The Girl Can’t Help It served then — that is, today – as a fountain of youth from which the cinema now — that is, in the future — has drawn fresh inspiration ….To sum up, Frank Tashlin has not renovated the Hollywood comedy.
 He has done better.
 There is not a difference in degree between Hollywood or Bust and It Happened One Night, between The Girl Can’t Help It and Design For Living, but a difference in kind.
 Tashlin, in other words, has not renewed but created.
 And henceforth, when you talk about a comedy, don’t say ‘It’s Chaplinesque’; say, loud and clear, ‘‘It’s Tashlinesque’.“

 Jean-Luc Godard’s review of Hollywood or Bust in the 73rd issue of Cahiers du cinéma (July 1957) is founded on a frank prophecy, only a small part of which has come true.
-In 1972, not many people realized the degree to which The Girl Can’t Help It was influential on the modern cinema and not only on Godard; and in 1994, alas, even fewer respond to the name Tashlin, much less “Tashlinesque”.
+In 1972, not many people realized the degree to which The Girl Can’t Help influenced the modern cinema and not only Godard; and in 1994, alas, even fewer respond to the name Tashlin, much less “Tashlinesque”.
 Thus the fact that the adjective meant and continues to mean something at once specific and multi-faceted requires some explication — including an explanation of why such a definition becomes necessary.

-I’m speaking here not only of the contemporary memory-hole into which most film history has disappeared — the amnesia which requires an explanation for many younger viewers of what, say “Godardian” means — but of a historical breach of faith that took place in the 1970s, when Godard’s prophecy was meant to be fulfilled.
+I’m speaking here not only of the contemporary memory-hole into which most film history has disappeared — the amnesia which requires an explanation for many younger viewers of what, say, “Godardian” means — but of a historical breach of faith that took place in the 1970s, when Godard’s prophecy was meant to be fulfilled.
 Why it wasn’t fulfilled, despite a ratification of Godard’s 1957 prediction in many of his own films of the 1960s — such as references to cartoons in Band Of Outsiders and Made in USA, the vending machine in Alphaville, and the cocktail party (color filters and all) in Pierrot le Fou, not to mention the washing machine in Bertolucci’s Partner — can be attributed to several interlocking failures and resistances:

 1. The development by Jerry Lewis of a writing and directing style both derived from and distinct from Tashlin’s (in its relative freedom from topical satire and its greater reliance on nonsense), beginning with The Bellboy in 1960, that subsequently confused the matter of who Tashlin was and what “Tashlinesque” meant for spectators and critics on both sides of the Atlantic.